 1998 Skybox Thunder, Card No. 242 (shop eBay)

 Superb action photo on this one and a real psychedelic / tie-dyed background with lots of color and creativity.
 Card back is put together very well too.
 Nicely balanced and everything a good card back should have.
-The only thing I would change is the uniform, I prefer NFL uni’s.
 Overall a great card.
-Parallels include: Rave, serial #’d / 150 with silver foil highlights and inserted into hobby packs only.
+Parallels include Rave, serial #’d / 150 with silver foil highlights and inserted into hobby packs only.
 Super Rave #’d / 25 and gold foil highlights.

 1998 SP Authentic, Card No. 18 (shop eBay)

-This premium product beauty is serial numbered to only 2000 copies.
-Design stands out because they matched background to uniform colors giving them a sleek look.
-However, one third of this card is in black with an opacity action photo inside of it but you can barely see it and it spells a nightmare for chipped edges and corners.
+This premium product beauty is serial-numbered to only 2000 copies.
+The design stands out because they matched the background to uniform colors giving them a sleek look.
+However, one-third of this card is in black with an opacity action photo inside of it but you can barely see it and it spells a nightmare for chipped edges and corners.
 Card back has an absolute solid design.
 There is a die-cut parallel serial #’d / 500.

 1998 SPx Finite, Card No. 239 (shop eBay)

-This high end product is a collector favorite, although it is extremely challenging to find mint copies due to the embossed foil, die-cut center.
+This high-end product is a collector favorite, although it is extremely challenging to find mint copies due to the embossed foil, die-cut center.
 Collectors have reported the center die-cut portion is notorious for chipping.
-Current graded population reports indicates there are zero cards in Gem-Mint 10 condition.
-Card design is fabulous offering full action photos in game uniform.
-Card back is well thought out and balanced nicely.
-Base card RC is serial numbered to 1998 copies.
+Current graded population reports indicate there are zero cards in Gem-Mint 10 condition.
+Card design is fabulous offering full action photos in-game uniform.
+The card back is well thought out and balanced nicely.
+Base card RC is serial-numbered to 1998 copies.
 Pictured above is the Radiance parallel serial #’d to 1700; Spectrum parallel also available and serial #’d to 325.

 1998 Stadium Club, Card No. 189 (shop eBay)

 As always, Stadium Club offers great photography.
 This one is printed on 20 point card stock with high gloss and is partially embossed.
-Clean crisp card design makes this one a collector must have.
+Clean crisp card design makes this one a collector must-have.
 Card back gives us draft day info and full collegiate stats, a nice bonus.
-If you like parallels you’ll love this: First Day Issue #’d 200 (retail only); One of a Kind #’d to 150 (hobby packs only); there is also four different Printing Plates which are scarcely numbered to 1/1: Black, Magenta, Cyan and Yellow, these were inserted 1:125 packs.
+Two parallels include First Day Issue #’d 200 (retail only); One of a Kind #’d to 150 (hobby packs only).

 1998 Topps, Card No. 352 (shop eBay)